John O. Agwunobi

-John O. Agwunobi is a Scottish-born Nigerian-American former public health official, pediatrician, and the current chief executive officer and former executive chairman of Herbalife Nutrition.
+John O. Agwunobi is a Scottish-born Nigerian-American former public health official, pediatrician, and the former chief executive officer and executive chairman of Herbalife Nutrition from March 2020 to October 2022.
 He was formerly senior vice-president of Walmart and president of the retailer's health and wellness business from 2007 to 2014.

 Agwunobi served as assistant secretary for health for the U.S. Department of Health and Human Services and was Florida's secretary of health and state health officer from 2000 to 2005.

 Early life and education

-Agwunobi was born in Dundee, Scotland to a Nigerian father of Igbo descent, who was a British-trained physician, and Scottish mother.
+Agwunobi was born in Dundee, Scotland, to a Nigerian father of Igbo descent, who was a British-trained physician, and a Scottish mother.
 As a teen, Agwunobi's family moved to Nigeria, where he attended high school and university.
 He received his medical training at the University of Jos, where his father was a professor of medicine.
 His brother, Andrew Agwunobi, is CEO of UConn Health and interim president of the University of Connecticut.

-Agwunobi has a master degree in public health from Johns Hopkins University, a master of business administration from Georgetown University, and a certification as a managed care executive from the American Association of Health Plans (AAHP).
+Agwunobi has a master's degree in public health from Johns Hopkins University, a master of business administration from Georgetown University, and a certification as a managed care executive from the American Association of Health Plans (AAHP).
 He completed his pediatric residency at Howard University Hospital in Washington, DC, rotating between Children's National Medical Center and the District of Columbia General Hospital.

 Public office

 Prior to his service in the federal government, Agwunobi served as Florida's secretary of health under Governor Jeb Bush from 2000 to 2005.
 He led Florida's public health response to four major hurricanes that struck the state in 2004.
-In addition, Agwunobi led the Department's response to the nation's first anthrax attack, subsequently guiding the state's nationally recognized efforts to prepare for, prevent and mitigate the effects of a bioterrorism attack.
+In addition, Agwunobi led the department's response to the nation's first anthrax attack, subsequently guiding the state's nationally recognized efforts to prepare for, prevent and mitigate the effects of a bioterrorism attack.

-Agwunobi served as the 12th assistant secretary for health (ASH) from January 4, 2006 to September 4, 2007.
+Agwunobi served as the 12th assistant secretary for health (ASH) from January 4, 2006, to September 4, 2007.
 The Senate confirmed him for the position on December 17, 2005.
 During his term as the ASH, he oversaw the Centers for Disease Control, National Institutes of Health, the Food and Drug Administration, the office of the U.S. Surgeon General and was a member of the United States Public Health Service Commissioned Corps, a uniformed service, and held the rank of four-star admiral.
 He also served as the U.S. representative on the World Health Organization executive board.

 Agwunobi has served as vice-chair of the United States African Development Foundation.
 He has served as a board adviser to Shopko, a specialty retail store holding corporation and board director for Magellan Health Services.